 Similar changes have been drafted in respect of both the Hospitality (General) Industry Award and Restaurant Industry Award.
 A part-time employee is defined as someone who is engaged to work between 8 to 38 hours per week, on average, has reasonably predictable hours of work and receives equivalent entitlements to a comparable full-time employee on a pro-rata basis.
 There is nothing ground-breaking in that context.
 However, an industry frustration has been somewhat addressed by allowing the part-time employee and employer to reach agreement as to the number of “guaranteed hours” (i.e. the number of hours which is guaranteed to be provided and paid to the employee over a roster period) and “the employee’s availability” (i.e. the days of the week, and the periods in each of those days, when the employee will be available to work those guaranteed hours).
 The employer may then roster the guaranteed hours and any additional hours for the employee provided that they do not fall outside the employee’s nominated availability.
 Any hours worked in excess of the employee’s rostered hours, or 38 hours per week, or outside the maximum hours provisions for each day, will be treated as overtime, and paid as such.

-Employers across hospitality, cafe and restaurant industries should be looking at HR and payroll software that automates not only how a part-time employee will record their availability but also award interpretation to ensure compliance and wage control.
+Employers across hospitality, cafe and restaurant industries should be looking at payroll solutions that automates not only how a part-time employee will record their availability but also award interpretation to ensure compliance and wage control.

 Additional provisions relate to how the above arrangements can be amended by either party from time to time throughout the employment period.